MuseApplications/MyFunGame/storyboard/dialog-narration.md

 ## Scene 5 Early morning in Rai's bedroom

 ### Panel 5.1 Rai looking frustrated
-This will never work! the machanical hand can't move the cards around!
+This will never work! the mechanical hand can't move the cards around!

 ### Panel 5.2 Maria Rosa with a light bulb
 How about if I sew it some gloves (Maybe I can sew it a glove - MK) made of vinyl.
 You know how you always stick to vinyl furniture?

 ### Panel 5.3 Rai with her head on her desk
-Sure, what can it hurt?
+Sure, what can it hurt? (let's give it a shot. -RK)

 ### Panel 5.4 Pictured from above, Rai alone in her room next to the mechanical hand